Skip to main content

 Written by Jessie Walsh

-What is Coach?
+What is AI Coach?

-Coach is like a People Scientist in your pocket.
+AI Coach is like a People Scientist in your pocket.
 It delivers personalized, contextual, and science-backed coaching to help people navigate challenges, build capability, and take confident, effective action.

-Unlike generic AI tools, Coach doesn’t rely on pre-written responses.
+Unlike generic AI tools, AI Coach doesn’t rely on pre-written responses.
 It draws on Culture Amp’s extensive people science knowledge base and over 1.3 billion data points from top-performing teams to provide relevant, practical guidance tailored to the moment.

-How Coach Works
+How AI Coach Works

 Built on People Science